Ait Waryaghar

-The Ait Ouriaghel (also written as Ayt Waryaɣar or Ayt Uryaɣal in Tarifit) is one of the biggest Riffian tribes of the Rif region of the north-eastern part of Morocco and one of the most populous.
+The Ait Waryaghar or Ait Ouriaghel (Berber: ⴰⵢⵜ ⵡⴰⵔⵢⴰⵖⴻⵔ) is one of the biggest Riffian tribes of the Rif region of the north-eastern part of Morocco and one of the most populous.
 Ait Waryagher means "those who do not back off/ those who do not retreat".
 They inhabit most of the territory around the city of Al Hoceima.
-The Ayt Waryaghar speak the "Western-Tarifit" dialect of the Riffian language.
+The Ait Waryaghar speak the "Western-Tarifit" dialect of the Riffian language.

-The Ait Waryaɣar were the main group which participated in the Rif wars (see Republic of the Rif) against the Spanish Protectorate in Morocco at the beginning of 20th century.
+The Ait Waryaghar were the main group which participated in the Rif wars (see Republic of the Rif) against the Spanish Protectorate in Morocco at the beginning of 20th century.
 The Spanish authorities considered it the nucleus of insumisión to the colonial authority in the Eastern zone of the protectorate (see Battle of Annual).

 During the Rif War of 1921-1926, the leadership of the Ait Waryaghar was concentrated in the Al-Khattabi family and, in particular, in Muhammad bin Abd el-Krim al-Khattabi.
 Its centre was the small locality of Ajdir in the bay of Al Hoceima.
 Muhammad bin Abd el-Krim al-Khattabi made an alliance with the tribesmen of the Ait Touzine tribe to stop the Spaniards at the Nekor river in Temsamane.